-Create a variable called brightness to store our current brightness level.
+We created a variable called brightness to store our current brightness level.

-Fade in the LED
+To fade in the LED:

 Set the LED to the current brightness, increase the brightness level by 1 and then repeat this loop until the brightness is 100, or fully on.

-Fade out the LED
+To fade out the LED:

 Set the LED to the current brightness, decrease the brightness level by 1 and then repeat this loop until the brightness is 0, or fully off.
 Whew!
-It would've taken us about 400 lines of code to write this program with only setLevel() and pause() statements, but we were able to write it in only 11 lines with the help of the while() loop!

-The while() loop lets us repeatedly run a snippet of code without having to write it over and over.
-Any code inside the while() loop runs only if the condition is TRUE:
+It would've taken us about 400 set and pause blocks to write this program without while loops.
+Using loops, it is much more compact!
+The while loop lets us repeatedly run a snippet of code without having to write it over and over.
+Any code inside the while loop runs only if the condition is true: